utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Get the string after the first occurrence of a pattern

-The `$substringAfter()` function finds a pattern and returns the string immediately following the pattern.
-The example below returns the string that follows `recurring` in the `description` key-value pair in the first object of the `payments` array.
+The `$substringAfter()` function finds a pattern and returns the substring immediately following the pattern.
+The example below returns the substring that follows `recurring` in the `description` key-value pair in the first object of the `payments` array.

 ### FQL